openssl/openssl/README-QUIC.md

 Users interested in using the new QUIC functionality are encouraged to look at some of the following resources:

 - The new [OpenSSL Guide], which provides introductory guides on the use of TLS, QUIC, and other OpenSSL functionality.
-See the [ossl-guide-introduction(7) manual page] for the index.
 - The [OpenSSL Guide] incorporates various code samples.
-The complete source for these can be [found in the source tree under `demos\guide`](./demos/guide/).
+The complete source for these can be [found in the source tree under `demos/guide`](./demos/guide/).
 - The [openssl-quic(7) manual page], which provides a basic reference overview of QUIC functionality and how use of QUIC differs from use of TLS with regard to our API.